aws-samples/emr-serverless-samples/examples/pyspark/README.md

 ## Spark UI Debugging

-- (Optional) Follow the steps in [building the Spark UI Docker container](/utilities/spark-ui/) to build the container locally
+- Follow the steps in [building the Spark UI Docker container](/utilities/spark-ui/) to build the container locally

 - Get credentials and set LOG_DIR